-1) Formulate a comprehensive approach to the evaluation of pre-travel patients including obtaining a comprehensive and accurate medical history including appropriate travel details and will perform a physical examination.

-2) Obtain a comprehensive and accurate medical and travel history on returning travellers.

-3) Perform a comprehensive and accurate physical examination with added elements pertinent to the individual's differential diagnosis.

-2- Medical Knowledge: Fellows will demonstrate knowledge about established and evolving pathophysiological, biomedical, clinical, and cognate (e.g. epidemiological and socialbehavioural) sciences and the application of this knowledge to patient care.
+- 1)Formulate a comprehensive approach to the evaluation of pre-travel patients including obtaining a comprehensive and accurate medical history including appropriate travel details and will perform a physical examination. - 2)Obtain a comprehensive and accurate medical and travel history of returning travellers. - 3)Perform a comprehensive and accurate physical examination with added elements pertinent to the individual's differential diagnosis. - 2- Medical Knowledge: Fellows will demonstrate knowledge about established and evolving pathophysiological, biomedical, clinical, and cognate (e.g., epidemiological and social-behavioral) sciences and the application of this knowledge to patient care.

-Competencies: Fellows are expected to develop an increased understanding of the pathophysiology, epidemiology, diagnosis and treatment of diseases common to the returning traveller and that disease that are endemic in immigrants from countries outside the United
+Competencies: Fellows are expected to develop an increased understanding of the pathophysiology, epidemiology, diagnosis and treatment of diseases common to the returning traveller and diseases that are endemic in immigrants from countries outside the United States.

-States.